couchbaselabs/docs-ng/content/couchbase-manual-2.2/monitoring-couchbase.markdown

    all server processes.
 This resulted in server disruption and crashes due to lack of memory.

-   As of Couchbase Server 2.1+ there is a separate monitoring/babysitting process running on each node.
+   There is a separate monitoring/babysitting process running on each node.
 The process is small and simple and therefore unlikely to crash due to lack of memory.
 It is responsible for spawning and monitoring the second, larger process for cluster management, XDCR and views.
 It also spawns